-Risk is an inherent part of JPMorgan Chase's business activities.
-The Firm's risk management framework and governance structure are intended to provide comprehensive controls and ongoing management of the major risks inherent in the Firm's business activities.
-The Firm employs a holistic approach to risk management intended to ensure the broad spectrum of risk types are considered in managing its business activities.
-The Firm's risk management framework is intended to create a culture of risk awareness and personal responsibility throughout the Firm where collaboration, discussion, escalation and sharing of information are encouraged.
-For further information on Risk Management, see pages 123-126 of JPMorgan Chase's 2012 Form 10-K, and page 67 of JPMorgan Chase's 3Q13 Form 10-Q.
+Firmwide Risk Management is overseen and managed on an enterprise-wide basis.
+The Firm's Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), Chief Risk Officer ("CRO") and Chief Operating Officer ("COO") develop and set the risk management framework and governance structure for the Firm which is intended to provide comprehensive controls and ongoing management of the major risks inherent in the Firm's business activities.
+The Firm's risk management framework is intended to create a culture of risk transparency and awareness, and personal responsibility throughout the Firm where collaboration, discussion, escalation and sharing of information are encouraged.
+The CEO, CFO, CRO and COO are ultimately responsible and accountable to the Firm's Board of Directors.